Come to the Maxwell National Wildlife Refuge to enjoy wildlife-dependent recreation and education.

 The refuge offers educational tours to school groups.
 Teachers are encouraged to reserve a tour date at least three weeks in advance.
 There are no fees for the tours, which can be scheduled with the visitor services manager at number (505) 425-3581, ext.
 205. Check back to this site as we hope to offer curriculum-based environmental education programs in the future.

-Learn about the refuge and its amazing wildlife at various locations, including the Visitor Center, Lake 13, and on the refuge tour loop.
-Soon you will be able to enjoy additional observation sights on the tour loop that will highlight resource management and wildlife activities.
+Learn about the refuge and its amazing wildlife at various locations, including the Visitor Center, Lake 13, and on the refuge tour loop with additional observation sights that highlight resource management and wildlife activities.

 This is where you can get helpful information from refuge staff, as well as where the business operations of the refuge is conducted.
-Enjoy the newly remodeled Visitor Center and be sure to bring your National Wildlife Refuge System Blue Goose Passport Book and have it stamped!
+Enjoy the information and displays in the Visitor Center and be sure to bring your National Wildlife Refuge System Blue Goose Passport Book and have it stamped!

 Page Photo Credits Opening day of fishing on Lake 13/Aaron Mize, Visitor caught a large fish/Aaron Mize, House finch/Bennette Jenkins, Camper at Lake 13/Bennette Jenkins, American beaver/Leann Wilkins, Educational presentation/Leann Wilkins, Red-tailed hawk/Bennette Jenkins, Maxwell National Wildlife Refuge Visitor Center/Leann Wilkins, Grasshopper sparrow/Robert Shantz ©, All photos courtesy of USFWS unless otherwise noted.